Master's Degree Programme in Physical and Chemical Sciences: Materials Physics

 Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical, and numerical techniques to produce and analyse new physical projects.

-Materials Physics is one of the five specialisation tracks of the Master’s Degree Programme in Physical and Chemical Sciences.
+Materials Physics is one of the six specialisation tracks of the Master’s Degree Programme in Exact Sciences (previously called the MDP in Physical and Chemical Sciences).
 The other tracks of the programme are

 Entry requirements